 Differences Between the AutoAqua Smart ATO (SATO-280P) and Smart ATO LITE (SATO-260P):

 There are only three differences (that I know of) between the Regular and LITE versions of the AutoAqua Smart ATO’s.

-Second, the time duration to alarm for excessive fill time) is three times (3x) the first fill instead of six times (6x) on the LITE version.
+- The time duration to alarm (for excessive fill time) is three times (3x) the first fill instead of six times (6x) on the LITE version.
 I haven’t tested the Regular version so I can’t confirm this and I don’t know why they chose to make this change.